CommunityHoneyNetwork/chn-docs/docs/cowrie.md

 * COWRIE_JSON: (string) The location to store the registration information returned from the HPFeeds server.
 * SSH_LISTEN_PORT: (integer) The port for the Cowrie daemon to listen on for SSH connections.
 In containerized applications, this is _inside the container_, and the port can still be mapped to a different port on the host.
 * TELNET_LISTEN_PORT: (integer) The port for the Cowrie daemon to listen on for Telnet connections.
 In containerized applications, this is _inside the container_, and the port can still be mapped to a different port on the host.
 * TAGS: (string) Comma delimited string for honeypot-specific tags.
-Tags must be separated by a comma to be parsed properly.
+Tags must be separated by a comma to be parsed properly. * TAGS: (string) Comma delimited string for honeypot-specific tags.
+Tags must be separated by a comma to be parsed properly. **TAGS** string must be enclosed in double quotes if string contains spaces.

 ## Running Cowrie on port 22/23